-Emerge recruits program members through political contacts, board members, alumnae, and relationships with other political organizations, labor unions and community organizations.
+Emerge recruits program members through political contacts, board members, alums, and relationships with other political organizations, labor unions and community organizations.
 We also hold information sessions during the recruitment season for women who are interested in applying.

 How do I join an Emerge Training?